The RTI Trap (Response to Intervention) – Call 561-361-7495 for your no cost Stress to Success Strategy Session

 Avoid the RTI Trap — RTI Cannot Be Used to Delay or Deny an Evaluation

 How to Expedite the Evaluation Process for Special Education Services

-OCR (the Federal Office for Civil Rights) has issued new guidance that clearly indicated
+OCR (the Federal Office for Civil Rights) has issued guidance that clearly indicated

 - Students must be evaluated within 60 calendar days of receiving a letter requesting an evaluation and providing informed consent

 - Good grades cannot be used to deny either a 504 Plan for accommodations or an IEP (Individualized Education Program)